stiliajohny/stiliajohny.github.io/content/posts/aws-route53-dns/index.en.md

 ---
-title: "Change my DNS to AWS Route53, in Layman's terms"
+title: "Use AWS as DNS instead of your Domain Registrar (in simple steps)."
 date: 2022-09-11
 author: "John Stilia"
 categories: ["AWS", "DNS", Hosting]